mateusz58/PluralSight/README.md

 ##### Spring JDBC

-* What is the differecne between jdbc and hibernate? *check
+* What is the difference between jdbc and hibernate? *check
 * When should we use jdbc and when should we use hibernate? *check
 * What kind of jdbc operations can we do?
 * Which classes are present in spring JDBC API?(https://www.edureka.co/blog/interview-questions/spring-interview-questions/)